Investing is all about judging potential risks versus rewards and then weighing the probabilities of outcomes.

 A great majority of Alibaba’s core revenue from retail comes from marketing services and other fees charged to merchants, and the transaction values from Taobao and Tmall make up half of China’s e-commerce market.

-After seeing revenue for the commerce group dip 3% in the fiscal year ending in March, Taobao and Tmall reported double-digit growth in the last quarter, indicating a stronger consumer economy in China.
-Another growth area is the international digital commerce group, including results from Aliexpress, where revenue surged 41% year over year last quarter.
+After seeing revenue for the commerce segment rise 4% in the fiscal year ending in March, Taobao and Tmall reported high-single-digit gross merchandise volume (GMV) growth and double-digit order growth in the last quarter, indicating a stronger consumer economy in China.
+Another growth area is the international digital commerce group, including results from Aliexpress, where revenue surged 32% year over year last quarter.

-Like Amazon, Alibaba has a web of businesses, including revenue streams from cloud services, entertainment, and logistics.
+Like Amazon, Alibaba has a web of businesses, including revenue streams from cloud services, entertainment, logistics, and, increasingly, artificial intelligence (AI).
 Alibaba basically facilitates transactions between buyers and sellers.
 The company is a huge data-gathering network, which is a competitive advantage and moat.
 It uses all the data gathered from communications and transactions across all its various business units to improve productivity and growth.

-Its new cloud business is China’s closest comparison to Amazon Web Services.
-Founded in 2009, the business known as Alibaba Cloud provides data processing and storage services to thousands of businesses, developers, and government organizations in more than 200 countries and regions, according to its website.
-It contributed $11.2 billion of revenue to Alibaba in the 12 months to March 31, excluding payments from other businesses within the group.
+Its cloud business is China’s closest comparison to Amazon Web Services.
+Founded in 2009, the business now known as Cloud Intelligence provides data processing and storage services to thousands of businesses, developers, and government organizations in more than 200 countries and regions, according to its website.
+It contributed $3.5 billion of revenue to Alibaba in the 12 months to March 31 and has been enjoying triple-digit year-over-year revenue growth.

-Alibaba stock’s forward price-to-earnings ratio is about ten which is starting to attract attention, but questions remain about whether the heyday of China’s Internet giants is over.
+Alibaba stock’s forward price-to-earnings ratio is about 11, which is starting to attract attention, but questions remain about whether the heyday of China’s Internet giants is over.

 Will Beijing allow Alibaba to seize the global opportunities before it?
 Can the company regain the momentum of its glory days before the crackdown on many leading Chinese private enterprises?